 The decorative design on the Peugeot’s rear wheel spats is a pretty blatant copy of the Airflow’s, although they did manage to turn it into a stylized version of the traditional Peugeot-logo lion’s head.

-Like later Peugeots, the 202 came in a full range of body styles.
+Like most Peugeots, the 202 came in a full range of body styles.
 This little two-seater cabriolet is mighty cute and stylish for the times.
+As are the models.

 And of course the pickup, as well as an enclosed van body.
-As per Peugeot practice, the wagon and truck rode on a longer and strengthened frame.
+As per Peugeot’s long-standing practice, the wagon and truck rode on a longer and strengthened frame.

 This 202 has been restored by Latie (“Jolu”) Lategan, and it took some doing to find information on how exactly the interior was to be properly restored.
-It has a metal sunroof, which was also a popular and common Peugeot feature.
+The outcome is certainly appealing, for a compact lower-end car.
+It even has a metal sunroof, which was also a popular and common Peugeot feature.

 Another version of the Peugeot lion’s head graces the radiator.

 Here’s the lion’s tail.
 The 202 did not have an externally accessible trunk, which was the case with many cars from the thirties and earlier.
-Dawid couldn’t get the information needed to pin down this 202′s exact year of manufacture, but it is from the post war years (1946-1949).
-Since the newer style wheels and hubcaps appeared with the 1948 model, we’ll call it that.
+Dawid couldn’t get the information needed to pin down this 202’s exact year of manufacture, but it is from the post war years (1946-1949).
+Since the newer style wheels and hubcaps with their central locking bolt appeared with the 1948 model, we’ll call it that.